 What you get from Drupal is not only a safe, but also a dynamic, ecosystem.
 Content authoring is facilitated by intuitive tools.
 Content creation, content editing, content revising, workflows, smart tagging and taxonomy are all accessible on mobile devices.
 Segmented user access control, more than just a security measure, also simplifies teamwork.
 This feature grants administrators complete control over cumulative and customizable accessibility of inferior roles.
 Together with flexible content architecture, i.e. smart-filtered and media-featured content display, Drupal makes a win–win situation for both site visitors and site managers.
 Even if you are operating several websites, multisite features are available for quick creation and deployment under a single admin account.

 3. Drupal is mobile friendly

 If your website doesn’t work on mobile devices, you have fallen behind your competition.
 Why?
 First, it’s what your customers want and expect from your business.
 A Google survey of 1,088 U.S. smartphone internet users found that 74% of visitors were likely to return to a mobile-friendly website, 61% would leave if the site doesn’t work on their mobile device, and 67% were prone to purchase from mobile-friendly sites.
-Second, considering that two-thirds of U.S. residents are using smartphones to seek information, Google has omitted non-responsive websites from mobile search results since 2015.
+Second, considering that two-thirds of U.S. residents are using smartphones to seek information since 2015.
 Third, mobile shopping time is now exceeding laptop or PC shopping time, and the same goes for digital media time.
 In short, if you are not willing to go mobile, your competitors will serve your customers and enjoy the benefits.

 Fortunately, it is Drupal’s top principle to ensure that your site is responsive, optimally displayed and easily managed across devices.
 Once again, it’s a win–win for both you and your visitors since all tasks can be completed on the go.